 Capacity Planners & Schedulers are typically the primary end-users of PlanetTogether.
 These individuals work closely together to keep a manufacturing organization productive, profitable, and efficient.

-Capacity Planners are responsible for determining and managing the balance between the demand for particular products with the amount of labor and resources that are required to produce items within a given amount of time.
-The Capacity Plan is a particularly useful tool for these individuals as it allows users to get a visual overview of the capacities in use as well as the available capacities over a specified period.
+Capacity Planners are responsible for determining and managing the balance between the demand for particular products and the amount of labor and resources required to produce items within a given amount of time.
+The Capacity Plan is a handy tool for these individuals.
+It allows users to get a visual overview of the capacities in use and the available capacities over a specified period.

 Schedulers will generally be responsible for determining which jobs should run, at what time, on which production line, and in what sequence.